Why the ACLU Flip-Flopped on Vaccine Mandates

 The ACLU may be on the side of mandates now, but for how long?
 When the pandemic eases again, will it still support masking requirements?
 And if most people currently have to get two doses of a vaccine, what about a third?
 “It’s always been a balancing test,” Bohm said.
 “There is a lot of gray.”
 What seems like an easy call now, in other words, could become much harder when that balance—between public health and personal liberty—shifts once again.

 The original article said that the police were summoned in Colorado after protesters reportedly threatened to zip-tie a principal.
 In fact, the incident occurred in Arizona.
+This article previously used the wrong pronouns for Diane Vargo, the Arizona school principal.
+It also mistakenly referred to Indiana University as the University of Indiana.